 Here’s how it works: Think about an area of your life that you want to make a change.
 Maybe you want a better job that gives you a sense of meaning and purpose.
 Perhaps you are struggling in your relationship with your spouse or children.
 Maybe you are struggling with anxiety or depression.
 Perhaps you have a bad habit that is ruining your life.

 Do you have the problem in mind?

 Now imagine this: You go to bed tonight and fall asleep.
-You wake up the next morning and you realized that something very strange has happened.
-A miracle happened overnight, and you realize that the thing you have been struggling with all these years—is cured.
+You wake up the next morning and you realize that something very strange has happened.
+A miracle happened overnight, and the thing you have been struggling with all these years—is cured.
 Not just part of the way better, but completely cured.
 It’s exactly how you wished it would be.
 The struggle is over, the problem is solved, and you start your day with this new reality.